 Virtually all employers use mathematics GCSE grades as a necessary qualification.
 For technical, professional and administrative jobs, you may need at least a grade 5 in the examination.
 A successful grade at GCSE can open up a whole world of opportunity.
-To progress onto an A or AS Level the student will need to gain at least a grade 7.
+To progress onto the International Baccalaureate maths courses the student will need to gain at least a grade 7.